List of Katy Perry records and achievements: Recording Industry Association of America (RIAA)

 According to the Recording Industry Association of America (RIAA), Perry is the thirteenth top digital singles artist in the United States, with 121.5 million digital singles and 19 million album units.
 She is one of only five music artists in RIAA history to have more than 100 million certified songs.
 In 2017, she became the first artist to have three Diamond-certified songs from the RIAA.
 Her new certification for "Roar" joined her previously Diamond-certified songs "Dark Horse" and "Firework".
 Seven years later, "California Gurls", "Teenage Dream", "E.T.", and Teenage Dream have also been certified Diamond, bringing a total of seven Diamond certifications from the organization.
-The latter is one of the few LPs from the 2010s to achieve Diamond certification, and is also the first and only album with four Diamond-certified songs on its tracklist.
+The latter is one of the few LPs from the 2010s to achieve Diamond certification, and is also the only album with four Diamond-certified songs on its tracklist.
 In August 2019, the RIAA announced Perry had become the most certified recording artist of Capitol Records.
 She is also the label's first artist to accumulate 100 million certified units.